letsencrypt/cp-cps/CPS.md

 Subscribers can revoke certificates belonging to their accounts via the ACME API if they can sign the revocation request with the associated account private key.
 No other information is required in such cases.

-Certificates may be administratively revoked by ISRG if it is determined that the Subscriber has failed to meet obligations under the ISRG CP, this CPS, the relevant Subscriber Agreement, or any other applicable agreement, regulation, or law.
-Certificates may also be administratively revoked at the discretion of ISRG management.
+ISRG may administratively revoke certificates if it determines that the Subscriber has failed to meet obligations under the ISRG CP, this CPS, the relevant Subscriber Agreement, or any other applicable agreement, regulation, or law.
+Certificates may also be administratively revoked at ISRG management's discretion.

 ### 4.9.3 Procedure for revocation request

-Revocation requests may be made by anyone, at any time, via the Certificate Revocation interface of the ACME Protocol defined in RFC 8555 section 7.6.
+Anyone may make revocation requests, at any time, via the Certificate Revocation interface of the ACME Protocol defined in RFC 8555 section 7.6.
 Successful revocation requests with a reason code of `keyCompromise` will result in the affected key being blocked for future issuance and all currently valid certificates with that key will be revoked, regardless of whether compromise was demonstrated per the requirements in Section 4.9.12 of this document.

 Requests for revocation may also be made by emailing [cert-prob-reports@letsencrypt.org](mailto:cert-prob-reports@letsencrypt.org).
 ISRG maintains a continuous (24x7) ability to accept and respond to revocation requests and Certificate Problem Reports.
 ISRG will respond to such requests within 24 hours, though an investigation into the legitimacy of the request may take longer.